rstudio/education.rstudio.com/content/blog/2020-07-17-teaching-the-tidyverse-in-2020-part-3-data-wrangling-and-tidying/index.markdown

 To learn more about this behaviour and the reasoning behind the changes, see [here](https://www.tidyverse.org/blog/2020/05/dplyr-1-0-0-last-minute-additions/).
 If you are teaching new R users, I don't think there is a good reason to go into the history of the message, and hopefully this message will steer new learners to be deliberate about how they use groups, as opposed to stumble into results without intentional grouping.

-That's all I have on data wrangling and tidying in 2020.
-And we have one post left in the series: "When to purr?" 🐈.
+That's all I have on teaching data wrangling and tidying in 2020.
+We have one post left in the series: "When to purr?" 🐈.